'I’m Not Sugarcoating Anything for the Camera.’ Naomi Campbell Talks About Her Social Media Popularity During the Pandemic

 “It’s very limited, the people who can come into any of my homes, where I am,” Campbell told TIME of the moment.
 “Even though I know the person, it’s how I feel comfortable in my home.
 So I gave them masks, I gave them goggles, I gave gloves, I gave Hazmat suits — some people might think it’s extreme, but that’s how I feel comfortable to let them in my personal space.”

-Her new series, which began after the virus hit, a 15-part No Filter with Naomi series feels like listening in on an intimate chat between friends — which is probably because it is.
+Her new 15-part No Filter with Naomi series, which began after the virus hit, feels like listening in on an intimate chat between friends — which is probably because it is.
 The videos are far from slick or highly produced, with major FaceTime vibes, and Campbell doesn’t shy away from talking about politics or personal affairs, mostly because, as she tells it, “there’s no strategic planning” for the show — just “genuine, authentic conversation.”

 The series was primarily filmed during stay-at-home orders, which means she was able to reflect on the moment and connect with her guests virtually, filming new segments as part of her social distancing routine, a diversion she was grateful for.